 In Canada, you can write a will yourself, with a lawyer, using a will kit or with an online will service.
 The options are endless and it can seem... daunting.

-Writing a will is also a complicated subject that can drum up difficult emotions such as fear of the unknown.
+Writing a will is a complicated subject that can drum up difficult emotions such as fear of the unknown.
 As a result, estate planning often gets bumped to the bottom of the to-do list.

-Thankfully, writing your will is actually a fairly straightforward process.
 In this article we’ll cover the importance of writing a will and how simple it actually can be with a step-by-step guide on writing a will in Canada.

 Why Do You Need A Will?

-To put it simply, your last will and testament is a blueprint for your family when you pass away.
+Your last will and testament is a blueprint for your family when you pass away.
 Your will guides your loved ones through how you’d like your assets to be divided, who can manage your estate and funeral, and any other end-of-life wishes you may have.

 If you die without a will, your assets will be divided based on your province's regulations around intestacy.
 The court will also have to appoint an executor for you, along with any guardians for minor children.

 By writing a will, you know that in the event of your death, you will be contributing to the well-being of your family members and loved ones.
-All Canadian adults should have an up-to-date will at the time of their passing, so here's a breakdown of the process of writing your will in Canada.

 How To Write Your Will In 6 Simple Steps